Note: On this page you will find the story of how the Friends of the Wild Flower Garden came into existence through the efforts of Clinton Odell

 The story of the Friends is about the influence a teacher had on one of her students.
 It is also about Burma-Shave.
-Let me explain…

-Clinton M. Odell.
-Eloise Butler taught science in Minneapolis high schools from 1878 to 1911.
-One of the students in her botany class at Central High School in about 1900 was Clinton Odell.
+Clinton M. Odell: Eloise Butler taught science in Minneapolis high schools from about 1874 to 1911.
+One of the students in her botany class at Central High School in the mid-1890s was Clinton Odell.
 Butler was known for taking her students on field trips to the woods, swamps, and bogs at the edge of Minneapolis.
 (At the time, woods and swamps stretched from near Cedar Lake to Lake Minnetonka.)
 These botanizing expeditions made a lasting impression on Odell.
 Years later, in an article that appeared in the Christian Science Monitor in 1949, Odell recalled how Eloise Butler and a few other teachers used an area in Glenwood Park (now Wirth Park) for their own special wild garden.
 "They used to go out there in their spare time and collect plant specimens.
 I just got interested in going out there in the spring to see what came up."
 The spot frequented by Eloise Butler and her fellow teacher-botanizers would become the Eloise Butler Wild Flower Garden.
 The interest in nature Butler sparked in Clinton Odell would lead to Odell becoming a benefactor of the Garden, and to his founding the Friends of the Garden in 1952.

 Clinton Odell was truly the first 'Friend of the Garden.'
 He felt it imperative there always be a group of citizens who would work for the best interests of the Garden.
 He was concerned the Garden could become expendable if the Park Board had to cut costs.
 In an article written by journalist Dorothy Binder in 1949 (Odell would later recruit her to be a founding Director of the Friends), Binder said Odell worried "…what would happen if a depression came along.
 With no backing from private citizens…would the Wild Flower Garden be considered an unnecessary luxury and lopped off the budget?"
 In her remarks to the Friends Board in 1977, Martha Crone recalled there were some on the Park Board in the late 1940s who definitely wanted to phase out the Garden.
 Odell felt that an organization of concerned citizens could help.

 In 1959, a group of his friends placed a stone bench, made of Mankato Dolomite, in the Upland Garden to honor Clinton Odell, Benefactor and First Friend of the Garden.
 The bench sits on the central hill near a large oak.

 Martha Crone wrote this Memorial for Clinton Odell.
 Published in The Fringed Gentian™, Vol. 7 #3, July 1959.

-The citizens of this great metropolis owe a debt of gratitude to the late Mr. Clinton Odell, for his contributions to the growth and development of the garden.
-In so many ways he contributed most generously so that the future generations might benefit.
+"The citizens of this great metropolis owe a debt of gratitude to the late Mr. Clinton Odell, for his contributions to the growth and development of the garden.
+In so many ways he contributed most generously so that the future generations might benefit."

-It was thru his effort that the upland or prairie garden was established in 1944, an addition to the already existing garden.
+"It was thru his effort that the upland or prairie garden was established in 1944, an addition to the already existing garden.
 For many years such an addition had been envisioned for a concentration of prairie plants.
-A large portion of native Minnesota plants grow on the prairie, where the sun shines the entire day.
+A large portion of native Minnesota plants grow on the prairie, where the sun shines the entire day."

-We pause to pay tribute to his many deeds of kindness and in recognition of this his friends have placed in this prairie garden, a native stone settee and bronze marker in his memory.
+"We pause to pay tribute to his many deeds of kindness and in recognition of this his friends have placed in this prairie garden, a native stone settee and bronze marker in his memory."

 (A).
 On October 4, 1944, the Park Board, in a letter to Odell from Park Board Secretary Charles Doell, approved Odell’s request for the upland addition to the Garden.
 His initial check to them was for $1,000 and he would send more of the $3,000 he pledged as they spent it.
 Odell wanted the Park Board to clear a number of oak trees from the area but the Board disagreed and in a letter to Odell from Superintendent C. A. Bossen dated Nov.
 17, 1944, he stated that such action should be “wait and see” as to what may be needed as Martha Crone proceeded with development of the area.